vishalkashyap01/DSA/README.md

 # Warmup.java
 This Java program simulates the switch keyword to practice set of java refesher for the do code to check their output and varify it. for run in terminal.

+# Array.java
+In Array.java file, i create seperate class named Reverse to reverse the static array through call by object in main method.